 2. The SS shall configure SCell (Cell 3) on the SCC as per TS 38.508-1 [14] clause 7.5.1.
 Set the parameters according to Tables 4.5.6.1.2.4.1-3 and 4.5.6.1.2.5-1.
 Propagation conditions are set according to Annex C clauses C.2.2.

 3. The SS shall transmit an RRCConnectionReconfiguration message releasing the dedicated configuration of the initialDownlinkBWP and the initialUplinkBWP of Cell 3.
-This message also configures 2 different UE-specific bandwidth parts for Cell 3, BWP-1 and BWP-2, and indicates BWP-1 as the active DL BWP using firstActiveDownlinkBWP-Id, according to Table 4.5.6.1.2.4.3-2.
+This message also configures 2 different UE-specific bandwidth parts for Cell 3, BWP-1 and BWP-2,which always include the bandwidth of the initial DL BWP and SSB.
+The SS indicates BWP-1 as the active DL BWP using firstActiveDownlinkBWP-Id in SCell, and BWP-0 as the active DL BWP using firstActiveDownlinkBWP-Id in PSCell, according to Table 4.5.6.1.2.4.3-2.
+UE is configured with a bwp-InactivityTimer timer value for PSCell.

 4. The UE shall transmit an RRCConnectionReconfigurationComplete message.